Skip to main content

 NAEP Validity Studies (NVS) Panel

-Since 1995, AIR has maintained the NAEP Validity Studies Panel (NVS), an independent panel of experts that meets to commission and discuss research addressing validity considerations for NAEP.
+Since 1995, AIR has maintained the NAEP Validity Studies Panel (NVS), an independent panel of experts under contract with NCES that meets to discuss validity considerations for NAEP.
+The members of the panel have been charged with writing focused studies and issue papers on the most salient of the identified issues.

 Below is a complete bibliography of reports produced to date by the NVS Validity Studies Panel: